QingXin96/Intrinsic_image_transfer/README.md

 </pre>
 </p>

-If you have any questions or suggestions about the paper, feel free to reach me (Junqing.Huang@UGent.be).
+If you have any questions or suggestions, feel free to reach me (Junqing.Huang@UGent.be).

 More details will be uploaded later!